zovoilis-lab/Flye/docs/USAGE.md

 ## <a name="algorithm"></a> Algorithm Description

 This is a brief description of the Flye algorithm.
 Please refer to the manuscript for more detailed information.
-The assembly pipeline is organized as follows:
+The draft contig extension is organized as follows:

 * Kmer counting / erroneous kmer pre-filtering
 * Solid kmer selection (kmers with sufficient frequency, which are unlikely to be erroneous)